PhotoPie Backdrop FAQs

 You may have noticed the phrase "no floor" on the pricing chart above or on the price options on the backdrop products on our site.
-The following explanation is how we "normally" do things, but if you'd like any image to look a certain way, please let us know and we'd be glad to accomodate your special requests and adjustments.
+The following explanation is how we "normally" do things, but if you'd like any image to look a certain way, please let us know and we'd be glad to accommodate your special requests and adjustments.
 So, the main image you will see displayed on every product is the full, vertical aspect ratio.
-IN this case, the picture below (on the left) would make 5x9s, 7x12s, 9x16s, and 10x18s backdrops and would take great full-length vertical shots like this example (on the right):
+IN this case, the picture below (on the left) would make 5x9s, 7x12s, 9x16s, and 10x20s backdrops and would take great full-length vertical shots like this example (on the right):

 If you ordered a squared size of this backdrop, like an 8x8, 10x10, etc., then we would crop off the bottom and print the top squared portion to look like the picture below (on the left).
 With this type of backdrop you would only be able to take three quarter/knee-up type shots because your backdrop wouldn't have the ground to stand on (like the example with the model on the right):

 So you might think this is concept is fairly straightforward on a product that has a clearly defined floor and wall division, but what about more scenic environments where there's no clear place where a "floor" starts?
 How does "no floor" work on these images?
 Well, the simple answer is to just put your hand over the bottom half of the image, and what remains above your hand is the top half you'll get printed on your backdrop with a squared dimension.
-Below shows how you could use a full vertical size (5x9, 7x12, 9x16 or 10x18):
+Below shows how you could use a full vertical size (5x9, 7x12, 9x16 or 10x20):